caojen/yah/README.md

 Note that you need to install ``airodump-ng`` and ``libsqlite3`` in your device.
 See ``src/const.h`` for more infomation.

 ## Local Storage
 Our database is sqlite3.
 The path is specified in ``src/yah_const.h``.
 Check the path yourself, and rebuild the program if needed.
+The default path is ``/var/run/yah.sqlite3``

 You can use ``sqlite3 <sqlite3_file_name>`` to see what data is collected.
 There are 2 tables in the database, ``ap`` and ``apstation``, indicates the 2 types of output from ``airodump-ng``.